Post

 6.1.
 Efficiently Computing the Polar Factor / Matrix Sign

-A practical bottleneck is computing \(\mathrm{sign}(G)\) or the full polar decomposition.
+A practical bottleneck is computing \(\mathrm{sign}(G)\).

 Example.
 Polar Express vs. Newton–Schulz